ppauline/poolfloaty/README.md

   </a>
 </p>
 <h1 align="center">
-  Deploying a Gatsby site with AWS Amplify
+  Deploying a website with Continuous Deployment using AWS Amplify
 </h1>

 ## Prerequisites